 That’s because people use different communication styles.
+These styles often vary according to personal preferences, cultural backgrounds, and workplace dynamics.
 Communication style describes the way we share information.
 Some people are straightforward, while others rely on subtlety to communicate their thoughts and feelings.
 Understanding these differences and nuances allows us to interpret and deliver messages accurately.

-In this article, we’ll discuss direct vs indirect communication styles.
-We’ll also share tips to help direct and indirect communicators improve their communication skills.
+In this article, we’ll discuss direct vs. indirect communication styles.
+We’ll also provide tips to help both direct and indirect communicators improve their communication skills.
+By exploring both styles in depth, we aim to shed light on how each can be used effectively in the workplace to foster clearer, more productive exchanges.

 What is direct communication?